Cloud Translation is available to anyone wishing to perform integration between Google Translate and their own site or application.

 - If unaltered translation results are displayed on web pages that can be indexed by search engines, you are required to designate the translated text as machine translated content using the HTML markup reference.

-It may occasionally be necessary to refer to Google Translate or features provided through the API (e.g., in documentation, headers, buttons, and so on).
+It may occasionally be necessary to refer to Google Translate or features provided through the API (e.g., in documentation, headers, buttons).
 When doing so, you must only use approved terminology:

-For additional questions about other uses of Google Brand Features, please see http://www.google.com/permissions/guidelines.html
+For more questions about other uses of Google Brand Features, see http://www.google.com/permissions/guidelines.html

 Attribution and logos